mmbman/Katagiri/genjokoan-notes.md

 On this page I provide notes and links to where Katagiri Roshi commented on Zen Master Dōgen’s *Genjōkōan*, or where he discussed key terms used in it.
 This document is a work in progress.
 I will update it as I transcribe talks and find additional references.

-[SZ] indicates text from the Sōtōshū translation of *Shōbōgenzō*.
+[SZ] indicates text from the Soto Zen Text Project translation of *Shōbōgenzō*.
 [TC] indicates Thomas Cleary’s translation from *Shōbōgenzō: Zen Essays by Dōgen*, which Katagiri Roshi used in some talks in 1986 and 1987.
 [KR] indicates a translation which appears to be by Katagiri Roshi himself.

 ----